Below you will find answers to the most popular questions students ask of the Registrar’s Office.

 What must I do if I no longer want to take a class for which I am registered?

 You can drop a course without penalty any time prior to the first day of classes.
 Once classes begin, you must officially drop or withdraw from a course that you no longer want to attend before the deadlines (check the Academic Calendar for specific dates).
-Please Note: If you do not take action on the course, you will receive a grade of “WU or WN” (based on attendance).
-If you receive a WN (which means you never attended the class), you are still 100% liable for the tuition.
-However, the “WU” counts as a failure in your GPA and may have financial repercussions.
+Please Note: If you do not take action on the course, you will receive a grade of “WU or WN” (based on attendance/participation).
+If you receive a WN (which means you never participated/attended the class), you are still 100% liable for the tuition.
+However, with “WU” you are still 50% liable for the tuition (Prior to Fall 2021, WU was a punitive grade (0.00 points-same as “F” grade)).

 When I drop a course, how do I get my refund and when?